-(a) Each school entity shall prepare a written plan for the implementation of a comprehensive and integrated K-12 program of the student services based on the needs of its students.
+- (a) Each school entity shall prepare a written plan for the implementation of a comprehensive and integrated K-12 program of the student services based on the needs of its students.
 The plan shall be prepared and revised in accordance with the time frames and procedures described in § 4.13(a), (b), (d), (e) and (f) (relating to strategic plans).
 Services offered by community agencies in public schools shall be coordinated by and under the general direction of the school entity.
 The plan must include policies and procedures for emergency care and administration of medication and treatment under The Controlled Substance, Drug, Device and Cosmetic Act (35 P. S. §§ 780-101-780-144) and guidelines issued by the Department of Health.
 The Department of Health guidelines are available from the Division of School Health, Department of Health, P.O.
-Box 90, Harrisburg, Pennsylvania 17108.

-(b) Though the variety of student services offered will differ from school to school depending upon its size and the needs of its students, the following categories of services shall be provided by each school entity in planning its student services:

-(1) Developmental services for students that address their developmental needs throughout their enrollment in school.
+Box 90, Harrisburg, Pennsylvania 17108. - (b) Though the variety of student services offered will differ from school to school depending upon its size and the needs of its students, the following categories of services shall be provided by each school entity in planning its student services: - (1) Developmental services for students that address their developmental needs throughout their enrollment in school.
 Developmental services include guidance counseling, psychological services, health services, home and school visitor services and social work services that support students in addressing their academic, behavioral, health, personal and social development issues.
-(2) Diagnostic, intervention and referral services for students who are experiencing problems attaining educational achievement appropriate to their learning potential.